Install Ubuntu on your tablet (Legacy images only)

 Enter fastboot mode and repeat the previous steps.

-We'll use the free space for our Ubuntu installtion:
+We'll use the free space for our Ubuntu installation:

 (parted) mkpart pmos ext4 50.0GB 126GB